 • Nearest Major Airport: Manhattan Regional Airport

-Kauai, Hawaii is one of the best places to visit in the USA in October for multiple reasons.
+Kauai, Hawaii, is one of the best places to visit in the USA in October for multiple reasons.
 One of the main reasons is that the weather is ideal in October.
-With peak temperatures of about 75°F, October offers the perfect conditions to lounge by the pool or swim in the ocean!
+With peak temperatures of about 75°F, October offers the perfect conditions for lounging by the pool or swimming in the ocean!

 But more importantly, the average rainfall in October is significantly less than the main winter months of November to March.
 Did you know Kauai is one of the wettest places on Earth?
-October will allow you to experience Kauai’s amazing waterfalls in all their glory while also experiencing plenty of sunshine (and rainbows!).
+October will allow you to experience the best things to do in Kauai, as well as Kauai’s amazing waterfalls in all their glory!

 One attraction that must be on your Kauai itinerary is the Napali Coast.
-The best conditions on the Napali Coast are the months of May through October, whether you plan to see it by land, air or sea.
+The best conditions on the Napali Coast are May through October, whether you plan to see it by land, air, or sea.
+This helicopter tour of the Napali Coast is one of the best ways to see the island of Kauai — and it has phenomenal ratings!
 October is also a wonderful month to visit if you’d like to snorkel, as the ocean waves and currents can make snorkeling dangerous in their winter months.
-Snorkel all day and visit Sam’s Ocean View Restaurant for dinner, one of Kauai’s best rated restaurants!
+Snorkel all day and visit Tidepools for dinner at the Grand Hyatt Kauai Resort and Spa — one of Kauai’s top-rated restaurants and resorts.

 Lastly, October is one of the cheaper months to visit Kauai, with nightly room rates about $150 less than during peak season.

-You can explore the chilling past of 1692 Witch Trials at the Salem Witch Trial Memorial and Old Burying Point Cemetery, which are somber reminders of the people unjustly accused.
-Take part in a guided walking tour and discover hidden secrets that lurk behind the witch and magic-themed shops along Salem’s main street.
+You can explore the chilling past of the 1692 Witch Trials at the Salem Witch Trial Memorial and Old Burying Point Cemetery, both somber reminders of the people unjustly accused.
+Take part in a guided walking tour of Salem and discover hidden secrets that lurk behind the witch and magic-themed shops along Salem’s main street.

-In addition to history, Salem provides plenty of pop culture fun during Halloween season with festivities inspired by the movie Hocus Pocus.
-Why not join a ghost tour and learn more about the city’s haunted past?
-Along the same theme, there are plenty of horror themed attractions to enjoy like the Salem Witch Museum and The House of Seven Gables.
+In addition to history, Salem provides plenty of pop-culture fun during the Halloween season with festivities inspired by the movie Hocus Pocus (fans of the movie — don’t miss this Hocus Pocus Movie Guided Walking Tour).
+Why not join a ghost tour in Salem and learn more about the city’s haunted past?
+Along the same theme, there are plenty of horror-themed attractions to enjoy, like the Salem Witch Museum and The House of Seven Gables.

 Aside from its witchy history, Salem is a historic seaport that has some of the best whale-watching opportunities in the country.
-During October, you can spot a variety of different species like humpback and fin whales.
-Salem, along with nearby Gloucester, are ideal locations for whale watching due to the vast waters and abundant marine life.
+During October, you can spot a variety of different species, like humpback and fin whales.
+Salem, along with nearby Gloucester, is an ideal location for whale watching due to the vast waters and abundant marine life.
 These cities are rated one of the top ten whale-watching sites in the world!
-So, if you’re looking for a unique destination to enjoy this October — the spooky city Salem is a perfect spot!
+So, if you’re looking for a unique destination to enjoy this October, the spooky city of Salem is a perfect spot!

 A view of the historic gray The Witch House in Salem in October, with hay bales, pumpkins, and other fall decor on the front porch.